 As exciting as it was to watch guest stars like Vicki Lawrence and Dolly Parton, or to see Miley date Jake (Cody Linley) or Jesse (Andrew Roy), fans watched the show because of the core cast that kept them laughing, and at times, crying.
 The show was family sitcom, but it still touched on deep topics, like grieving the loss of a parent.

 Hannah played into the specialty genre that Disney had already carved out (a kid “just like you” has something special), but the show still spoke to viewers in a unique way.
-Without looking at any statistics, I’d guesstimate that the series has one of the widest age ranges of any Disney Channel viewership.
-I know of people who were just first or second graders (or younger) when the show first aired, like Disney Channel fan Rajah Conteh, who said: “It was pretty astounding especially since that was the first time I had seen something trend in my life…I watched for the Rico, Jackson, and Oliver segments…” On the other end of the spectrum, some viewers were older and watched the show faithfully as teenagers.
+Fans represent a wide age range of Disney Channel viewership from that time.
+I know of people who were just first or second graders (or younger) when the show first aired, like Disney Channel fan Rajah Conteh, who said: “It was pretty astounding, especially since that was the first time I had seen something trend in my life…I watched for the Rico, Jackson, and Oliver segments.”
+Other viewers faithfully watched the show as teenagers.
 Parents didn’t seem to mind watching the series with their kids, either.

 Behind all the concerts, merchandise, music videos, and CDs, there’s a sitcom that touched a lot of hearts.
-The cast of the series kept Disney Channel’s Friday nights exciting, and so many young adults are nostalgic for that time.
-With a few clicks on Disney+, we can start to remember what it was like to watch this show for the first time.
-Hannah Montana made a tween girl an icon right before our eyes, and we’re thankful that she said, “I’m Hannah Montana” some 15 years ago.
+The cast of the series kept Disney Channel’s Friday nights exciting, and many young adults are nostalgic for this era of their youth.
+Hannah Montana made a tween girl an icon right before our eyes.
+We’re thankful that she said, “I’m Hannah Montana,” some 15 years ago.